Mortgage Insurance in Australia: Everything You Need to Know

 LMI is calculated based on two main factors:

-- The loan amount — bigger loans attract higher premiums
+- The loan amount, bigger loans attract higher premiums

-- The LVR — higher LVR means much higher premiums (exponential, not linear)
+- The LVR, higher LVR means much higher premiums (exponential, not linear)

-The two main LMI providers in Australia — Helia (formerly Genworth) and QBE LMI — each publish premium tables.
+The two main LMI providers in Australia, Helia (formerly Genworth) and QBE LMI, each publish premium tables.
 Your lender uses one of these providers, and the exact cost depends on which one.

 Example costs

-For a $750,000 property:
+For a $750, 000 property:

-- 15% deposit ($112,500) → Loan $637,500, LVR 85% → LMI: ~$5,000–$8,000
+- 15% deposit ($112, 500) → Loan $637, 500, LVR 85% → LMI: ~$5, 000–$8, 000

-- 10% deposit ($75,000) → Loan $675,000, LVR 90% → LMI: ~$12,000–$18,000
+- 10% deposit ($75, 000) → Loan $675, 000, LVR 90% → LMI: ~$12, 000–$18, 000

-- 5% deposit ($37,500) → Loan $712,500, LVR 95% → LMI: ~$22,000–$33,000
+- 5% deposit ($37, 500) → Loan $712, 500, LVR 95% → LMI: ~$22, 000–$33, 000

 Notice the massive jump between 90% and 95% LVR.
-That extra 5% of borrowing can cost an additional $10,000–$15,000 in LMI alone.
+That extra 5% of borrowing will cost an additional $10, 000–$15, 000 in LMI alone.

 When do you pay LMI?